dortania/OpenCore-Install-Guide/config-laptop.plist/coffee-lake-plus.md

   * Protects UEFI services from being overridden by the firmware, mainly relevant for VMs, Icelake and Z390 systems'
   * If on Z390, **enable this quirk**
 * **ProvideCustomSlide**: NO
-  * Used for Slide variable calculation on UEFI platforms.
+  * Used for Slide variable calculation.
 The necessity of this quirk is determined by `OCABC: Only N/256 slide values are usable!` message in the debug log.
 If the message is present, this option is to be enabled as well as `EnableSafeModeSlide`.
 * **RebuildAppleMemoryMap**: YES
   * Generates Memory Map compatible with macOS, can break on some laptop OEM firmwares so if you receive early boot failures disable this
 * **SetupVirtualMap**: YES